 Vinyl records are definitely making a comeback, and with that comes new audiophiles of all ages just getting into records for the first time.
 But how can you keep your records looking (and sounding) perfect?
-Let’s go over six easy ways to clean vinyl records.
+Let’s go over some of our tips for how to clean vinyl records so you can learn how to properly go about DIY cleaning vinyl records.

 Record Cleaning Supplies & Storage Solutions

 Before learning how to clean a record, here’s what you’ll need to clean vinyl records at home:

 - Antistatic Velvet Brush (for keeping your records dust and static-free)